Italian Wikipedia: History

 As early as March 2001, Jimmy Wales, the creator and co-founder of the original English language Wikipedia, had proposed the creation of parallel Wikipedia projects in other languages.
 The Italian-language version was among the first ones to be created, in May 2001.
 The original URL was italian.wikipedia.com, while the standardized ISO 639 address it.wikipedia.com became active a few days later.
 Afterwards, Wikipedia sites switched their domains from wikipedia.com to wikipedia.org.
 The first pages (around five hundred) were simply untranslated copies from the English-language Wikipedia; the first edits were made from 11 June 2001, onwards.

-One of the earlier edits was an appeal to help Nupedia; the first entries on the Italian Wikipedia were the pages on Dante Alighieri, Petrarch, Manzoni, and other Italian writers.
+One of the earlier edits was an appeal to help Nupedia; the first entries on the Italian Wikipedia were the pages on Italian writers Dante Alighieri, Petrarch, Manzoni, and other Italian writers.
 The edits were not numerous, and the priority was initially given to helping Nupedia; the lemmas were just twenty or thirty, and there were about ten users.
 With the end of the Nupedia project, the situation began to improve for the Italian Wikipedia: users started to sign in, and the functions of administrators and semi-protection were implemented.
 This happened by 2004; the number of articles was by then.

 In August 2005 the Italian Wikipedia overtook the Spanish and Portuguese language editions, becoming the 8th largest edition by article count.
 The primary reason for the rapid leap from to articles was an automated bot which created stub articles on more than municipalities of Spain in an operation dubbed "Comuni spagnoli".

 On 8 September 2005, the Italian Wikipedia overtook the Dutch Wikipedia and one day later, on 9 September, it passed articles.
 On 11 September, it overtook the Swedish Wikipedia, becoming the fifth-largest language edition.
 Again, automated scripts contributed heavily to the growth.
 For instance, a bot created more than articles on municipalities of France.
 However, it was overtaken by the Polish edition on 23 September 2005.

 In June 2006, Italian Wikipedia users independently created the Template:Bio (with "Bio" being a diminutive of biografia, "biography").
 On 23 October, the Polish version again surpassed the Italian Wikipedia by number of articles.
 As of 16 October 2006, the registered number of users was (90 of which were administrators).